 Quick Summary of EZ Money Team

-Pros: Some of the promoted tools are genuinely useful and legitimate.
+The Good: Some of the promoted tools are genuinely useful and legitimate.
 Some of the training is useful for the newbie affiliate marketer.

-Cons: The products you'll be promoting through this system are online scams.
+The Bad: The products you'll be promoting through this system are online scams.
 Fake names and testimonials are peppered throughout this program.
 Overhyped claims of making lots of money by doing practically nothing.

 Recently, I came across an online income opportunity called EZ Money Team.
 Jeffery Hart is the name you first hear when you go to the EZ Money Team sales page and start watching its nearly 30-minute long video.
 Here’s a picture (taken from the sales video) that is attributed to Jeffery Hart: